niththish/crime-reporting-android-application/README.md

 **crime report app**
-- This application is used to report all local crimes to public people's, So that they get awarness about it.
+- It is an android application to spread information about local crimes to public people's, So that they get awarness about it.